 Advanced Cell Diagnostics will be acquired by Bio-Techne in a deal that will broaden the latter's product portfolio into genomics technology with ACD's cell- and tissue-based diagnostics for personalized medicine.
 ACD will receive an upfront payment of $250 million and as much as $75 million in milestone fees in the acquisition, which is expected to close around Aug.
 1.

 Augusta University's Georgia Cancer Center and Children's Hospital of Georgia will receive a $1.4 million donation that will go toward pediatric cancer research and the addition of a bone marrow transplant program.
 The center is expanding its research into brain tumors to include leukemia.

 Dr. Brian Gale at Dakota Foot & Ankle Clinic is using a new technique that allows in-office skin grafting without anesthesia.
 The donor site is blistered, then the blistered skin is removed and placed on the wound in a procedure that takes less than an hour.

-Take advantage of the early bird rate when registration opens.
-This discounted rate will only be available for a limited time.
+The 2016 AATB Annual Meeting will be held Sept.
+20-23 in New Orleans.
+Join us as we celebrate 40 years of Collaboration, Safety and Education.
+Register before Aug.
+5 to take advantage of early bird registration rates.
 Planning on sponsoring or exhibiting at this event?
-Contact Jamien Payne, AATB's Director of IT and Membership, for details and availability at email@example.com.
+Contact Jamien Payne, AATB's director of IT and membership, for details and availability at email@example.com.